Hesaraki-HR/escape-board/README.md

 ## Features

-- **3D Environment:** Escape Board takes the traditional Snakes and Ladders gameplay into a three-dimensional space, providing a visually engaging experience.
+- **3D Environment:** Escape Board takes the concept of the traditional Snakes and Ladders gameplay into a three-dimensional space with different elements, providing a visually engaging experience.

 - **Unity Editor 2022.3.15f1:** The project is developed using Unity's latest Editor version, incorporating new features and enhancements available as of the specified release.